 Ensure That You Meet The Strict Residency Requirements

 First, you must meet the residency requirements.
-If both spouses live in Alabama, then a divorce can be filed at any time.
-If the spouse filing for divorce lives in Alabama but the other spouse does not, then the filing spouse must have been a resident for at least six months.
-So be sure that you meet the residency requirements to legally file for divorce in Alabama before you think about having divorce papers written up.
+If both spouses live in Alabama, then they can file for a divorce at any time.
+If the spouse filing for divorce lives in Alabama but the other spouse does not then the rules are different.
+The filing spouse must have been a resident for at least six months.
+Please make sure that you meet the residency requirements to legally file for divorce in Alabama.
+This should be the first step before you think about filing divorce papers.